Dave-Abr/SQL-Project/README.md

 # 📂 SQL Projects

 Welcome to the section of my portfolio dedicated to projects involving **SQL**.
-Here, I showcase challenges and practical exercises that demonstrate my ability to query, manipulate, and structure data using SQL.
+Here, I showcase challenges and practical exercises that demonstrate my habilities to query, manipulate, and structure data using SQL.

 ---